Pola-R-CHP

 This is who we mean when we mention doctor, nurse or pharmacist in this information.

-Before or on the day of each treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
-This is to check that it is safe for you to have chemotherapy.
+Before or on the day of each treatment, you will have a blood test.
+This is to check that it is safe for you to have treatment.

-You will speak to a doctor, nurse or pharmacist before you have this treatment.
+You will meet with a doctor, nurse or pharmacist before you have treatment.
 They will talk to you about your blood results and ask how you have been feeling.
-If your blood results are okay, the pharmacy team will prepare your drugs.
+If your blood results are okay, the pharmacy team will prepare your cancer drugs.

 Before this treatment, your nurse usually gives you: